 In the first instance we would encourage you to contact either your child's form tutor or the relevant subject teacher.
-If you continue to have concerns, then contact the SENDCo or the Head of Year.
+If you continue to have concerns, then contact the Referrals and Review Coordinator or the Head of Year.
+If there are ongoing concerns this will be passed to the SENDCo.
 In the unlikely event that the situation remains unresolved, then contact a member of the Senior Management Team (SLT).